Tautorn/java-code-without-any-workaround/README.md

 Sponsor

 This is a repository containing a Java source code with 0 bugs and workarounds.
-Check me.java!
+Check [main.java](main.java!)